osheenmohan/Skipgram/README.md

 The document is first split into sentences, the sentences are converted into word tokens.
 Since the presence of punctuation is not necessary for our task we eliminate them using a predefined spacy function.
 The result of the preprocessing steps is a list of tokens from each sentence that are void of punctuations.

-## Make a dictionary with ID
+## Make dictionary with ID
-We create a dictionary where the keys are the words and the values are the number of occurrences of the word.
+We create a dictionary where the keys are words and the values are number of occurrences of the word.
 This is defined in the init function and used in various parts of the program to see the length of our vocabulary and to loop through all the words of the given corpus.
 We also have two functions 1)w2id which given the word returns the index of the word 2)id2cnt which provides the mapping between the word index and the count of the word.
 We also remove the words which occur less than the min-count argument.